Comparison in JPQL and Criteria API

 != TRUE FALSE

-Comparison operators are always evaluated to TRUE, FALSE or NULL.
+Comparison operators always evaluate to TRUE, FALSE, or NULL.

 IS [NOT] NULL

-To check for NULL using standard JPQL you can use the special IS NULL and IS NOT NULL operators which are provided by JPQL (and SQL):
+To check for NULL values in standard JPQL, use the IS NULL and IS NOT NULL operators, which are also part of the SQL standard:

 c.president IS NULL